InseadDataAnalytics/BuildGenAIprodandBiz/pages/appstarter.md

 ![Architecture App with RAG Data sources](../img/appstart/appcomponents.png)

-This app is available in three languages [python, Java,Javascript and dotnet](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/docs/other_samples.md)
+This app is available in three languages [python, Java,Javascript and dotnet](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/docs/other_samples.md).
-For this exmaple, we will stick to python to be more efficient and to avoid confusion with the notebook/Code you may have already developed for the course.
+For this exmaple, we will stick to python to be more efficient and to avoid confusion with the notebook/code you may have already developed for the course.

-If you want to deep-dive in the code and documentation, you could follow this link [Docs Azure search demo](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main/docs)
+If you want to deep-dive in the code and documentation, you could follow this link [Docs Azure search demo](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main/docs).

-So you have deployed this app and you have access to it, like shown in this screenshot:
+So you have deployed this app and you have access to it, as shown in this screenshot:

 ![App landpage screenshot](../img/appstart/splashscreen.png)

 ## Include your notebook code in the app

 So you have correctly created your code in a python notebook and you want to include it in your application.
-First, this page explains how the app is structured and how to include your code in it.
+These pages explain how the app is structured and how to include your code in it:
 [Customize your app](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/docs/customization.md)
 or [Add you own data files](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/docs/data_ingestion.md)

 ### Step 2 : Understanding your code

-As an example let's add this new cool feature GenAI in the app, extracted from the notebook ["Web article context from a url"](https://aka.ms/inseadGenAI-2)
+As an example let's add this new cool GenAI feature in the app, extracted from the notebook ["Web article context from a url"](https://aka.ms/inseadGenAI-2)

-> [NOTE] Remember we are loading the content of a web page to use the content in the chat completion ("few shot learning" - it's like RAG on files but **on the fly**)
+> [NOTE] Remember we are loading the content of a web page to use it in the chat completion (an example of so-called "few shot learning" - it's like RAG on files but **on the fly**)

-You have to be sure that the necessary library is loaded :
+You have to be sure that the Langchain library is loaded (the others needed are already included in the app in this case - else you have to also load).
-- Langchain
-The others needed are already provided in the app.

 Your code was more or less (code is not complete, it's just an example):
 ```python